 Cathy Webster is a Physical Therapist at The RehabGYM in Colchester, Vermont and an avid kayaker.
-Not too long ago, she decided to merge these two passions.
-With the help of the Northeast Disabled Athletic Association Cathy worked to develop an adaptive paddling program that would benefit her clients and people from the community at large.
+A few years ago, she decided to merge these two passions.
+With the help of the Northeast Disabled Athletic Association, Cathy worked to develop an adaptive paddling program that would benefit her clients and people from the community at large.

-Earlier this year, Cathy contacted us expressing interest in Angle Oar and curious about how it might work for some of her clients.
+When Angle Oar LLC launched a few years back, Cathy contacted us expressing interest in using our Versa Paddle, curious about how it might work for some of her clients.
 As a PT, she works with a wide range of children and adults with disabilities, injuries and health conditions.
-She said she was “looking forward to the freedom and independence that the Angle Oar will allow my clients to have,” citing the paddle’s “excellent design and versatility."
+She said she was “looking forward to the freedom and independence that the Versa will allow my clients to have,” citing the paddle’s “excellent design and versatility."

-This October, we sent her one of the first “proof of concept” Angle Oars that we received in advance of the full shipment (which is due any day now).
+That October, we sent her one of the first “proof of concept” paddles that we received in advance of the full shipment.
 On a beautiful 60 degree day in Northern Vermont, she and one of her patients, Jamie Perron, had a chance to try it out on the serene Metcalf Pond.
-(See video here.)

 Cathy says that Jamie has tried a number of paddle assists and, together, “we have spent more time fiddling with the alignment of the hand holds and wraps to keep them positioned correctly than actually paddling.”
-On their first outing using Angle Oar, “I readjusted her hands just once,” said Cathy.
+On their first outing using Versa, “I re-adjusted her hands just once,” said Cathy.
 Not only that, “she used wrist splints only, no wraps!
 Maneuverability and control were also easier than with prior setups.”

-“I couldn't believe how much of a difference having the Angle Oar made, but it did, and seeing how far I was able to travel by myself is the proof," says Jamie.
+“I couldn't believe how much of a difference having the Versa Paddle made, but it did, and seeing how far I was able to travel by myself is the proof," says Jamie.
 "I will NEVER go back to using a regular oar.
 I can't wait to get back out on the water in the spring!
-Thank you Angle Oar.”
+Thank you, Angle Oar.”

 Cathy went on to explain that “because of being able to paddle continuously, the activity was aerobic -- something Jamie has not been able to do since her injury.
 And Jamie had the biggest smile as we paddled past the smell of decaying leaves, pine trees blowing and leaves falling.”

-Based on her experience so far, Cathy thinks that Angle Oar might be well-suited* for the following:
+Based on her experience so far, Cathy thinks that Versa, or our companion product, the Gamut Paddle Holder, might be well-suited* for the following:

 Any disability that limits functioning to one or both arms (e.g., stroke, Cerebral Palsy, Muscular Dystrophy, amputation)